 Review, understand and agree to KEYS program expectations.

-Complete the comprehensive KEYS mentor application and pass the required background check.
+Complete the comprehensive KEYS mentor application (We are not accepting new mentor applications at the moment.
+Please check back in November.) and pass the required background check.

 Complete KEYS 101 - New Mentor Training (either in person or online - see below).

 KEYS U - Current mentors optional training.
-Topic to be announced.
+Date and topic to be announced.